Either Eric Adams Makes NYC Safe, or the Democrats Are Toast

 By the time Mayor Adams received his first paycheck in January—converting it into crypto in fulfillment of a sideshow promise he just happened to make right after quietly flying to Puerto Rico on a crypto billionaire’s private jet (he’s said he paid his own way but won’t release the receipts “as a matter of policy”)—violent crime was the dominant issue in New York City.

-And violent crime may well prove the defining issue in the 2022 midterms for Democrats, who are holding their breath to see if New York City’s new mayor can live up to his big promises, fast.
+And violent crime may well prove a defining issue in the 2022 midterms for Democrats, who are holding their breath to see if New York City’s new mayor (a former Republican, by the way) can live up to his big promises, fast.

 In the city so far this January, Adams’ first month in office, five police officers have been shot and two of them killed; three people have been shoved onto subway tracks, resulting in two deaths; an 11-month-old girl was hit in the face by a stray bullet, and a 19-year-old was fatally shot while working the overnight shift at a Burger King.